Routines

 When to ask for help

-If you feel stuck, bring clear notes: what you tried, what changed, what you measured, and what questions you have.
+If you need professional guidance about keeping senior pets comfortable, bring clear notes: what you tried, what changed, what you measured, what you paid, what product or model is involved, and what questions you have.
 Better notes usually lead to better advice.

 Related GuideTo reading